-If you or someone you love has been injured while enjoying a fireworks display, you may be entitled to file a personal injury claim.
-Our experienced attorneys can help you fight for the compensation you deserve.
+If you or someone you love has been injured while enjoying a fireworks display, you may be entitled to file a damages claim.
+Our experienced Knoxville personal injury attorneys can help you fight for the compensation you deserve.

 For a free review of your personal injury claim, call (865) 247-0080.